pagopa/terraform-azurerm-v3/kubernetes_workload_identity/README.md

 # kubernetes pod identity

-Module that allows the creation of a pod identity.
-Check <https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity#create-an-aks-cluster-with-kubenet-network-plugin> or <https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity#run-a-sample-application> for more information.
+Module that allows the creation of a workload identity.

+To enable workload identity this others resources are created:

+* user managed identity
+* federated identity
+* key vault policy
+* service account with user managed client id

 ## Architecture